HiraNawaz2415/OOP_practice15/README.md

 This repository contains concepts, examples, and exercises related to **Object-Oriented Programming (OOP)** in **C++**.
 It is designed for beginners and intermediate learners to understand how to structure C++ programs using OOP principles.

 ---
+## Credits

+This repository and all the example code were created with the guidance and support of **Sir IRFAN ULLAH**, who taught me C++ during my course.

+I am thankful for his clear explanations and hands-on practice sessions which helped me understand important concepts like **operator overloading , polymorphism etc all oop concepts** .

+He is really hardworking and great teacher.
+May always be stay bless and his life always be fill with lot of success.
+Amee.

+Without his help, this learning journey wouldn’t have been so smooth and enjoyable.

+---

 ## What is OOP?